KaustubhShejole/StereoDetect/README.md

 You can access the paper on here: [Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings](https://aclanthology.org/2025.findings-emnlp.216/)

-This work is accepted at the EMNLP Findings, 2025.
+This work is accepted at the Findings of the Association for Computational Linguistics: EMNLP 2025.

 ## Dataset Overview